Columbus Discoverers: History

+Cotton States League - 1907 & 1908, 1912 & 1913

 Columbus, Mississippi first hosted minor league baseball in 1907.
 The Columbus "Discoverers" became members of the six–team Class D level Cotton States League.
 The Gulfport Crabs, Jackson Senators, Meridian White Ribbons, Mobile Sea Gulls and Vicksburg Hill Billies joined Columbus in 1907 league play.

 The 1907 Columbus Discoverers finished last in their first season of play.
-The Discoverers ended the season with a record of 42–96 to place 6th in the final standings.
-Managed by Jack Law, Columbus finished 42.5 games behind the 1st place Mobile Sea Gulls in the final standings, as the league had no playoffs.
+The Discoverers ended the season with a record of 42–96 to place sixth in the final standings.
+Managed by Jack Law, Columbus finished 42.5 games behind the first place Mobile Sea Gulls in the final standings, as the Cotton States League had no playoffs.

 The Columbus Discoverers continued Cotton States League play in 1908.
-The Discoverers ended the season in 4th place with a final record of 58–56.
-Managed by Billy May, Louis Hall, Ace Stewart and Jack Toft, Columbus finished 12.0 games behind the 1st place Jackson Senators in the six–team league.
+In their first season of play, the Discoverers ended the season in fourth place with a final record of 58–56.
+Managed by Billy May, Louis Hall, Ace Stewart and Jack Toft, Columbus finished 12.0 games behind the first place Jackson Senators in the final standings of the six–team league.
 Pitcher Al Demaree of Columbus led the Cotton States League with 23 wins.
-Following the 1908 season, the Cotton States League did not play in 1909 and returned to play in 1910 without a Columbus franchise.
+Following the 1908 season, the Cotton States League did not play in 1909, before returning to play in 1910 without a Columbus franchise in the league.

-In 1912, Columbus rejoined the six–team Class D level Cotton States League during the season.
-The Columbus Joy Riders began play when the Hattiesburg Timberjacks franchise moved to Columbus, Mississippi on June 5, 1912 with a record of 19–24.
+In 1912, Columbus rejoined the six–team Class D level Cotton States League during the season and placed fourth.
+The Columbus "Joy Riders" began play when the Hattiesburg Timberjacks franchise moved to Columbus, Mississippi on June 5, 1912, with a record of 19–24.
 Compiling a 37–35 record while based in Columbus, the team finished with an overall record of 56–59, playing under manager Carlos Smith in both locations.
-The Hattiesburg/Columbus team finished 13.5 games behind the 1st place Vicksburg Hill Billies in the final standings.
+The Hattiesburg/Columbus team finished 13.5 games behind the first place Vicksburg Hill Billies in the final standings.
 Pitcher Walt Kinney of Columbus led the Cotton States League with 22 wins.

 On June 11, 1912, Columbus played a double header against the Yazoo City Zoos.
-Reportedly, the Columbus catcher was injured in the 2nd inning of the first game and Columbus did not have another player to play catcher.
+Reportedly, the Columbus catcher was injured in the second inning of the first game and the Joy Riders did not have another player available to play catcher.
 Taylor, the catcher for Yazoo City then volunteered to play catcher for both teams in order for the games to be played.
 Yazoo City was noted to have won both games, with Taylor catching 32 total innings behind the plate.

 The Columbus Joy Riders continued play in the 1913 Cotton States League.
-The Joy Riders ended the 1913 season in 4th place with a record of 40–57, playing under manager Bob Kennedy in Columbus' final season of Cotton League play.
-The Joy Riders finished 32.0 games behind the 1st place Jackson Lawmakers.
+The Joy Riders ended the 1913 season in fourth place with a record of 40–57, playing under manager Bob Kennedy in Columbus' final season of Cotton League play.
+The Joy Riders finished 32.0 games behind the first place Jackson Lawmakers.
 Pitcher Ed Poole of Columbus led the league with 163 strikeouts.
 The Cotton States League shortened their season to August 15, 1913 and did not return to play in 1914, due to World War I.